Open-Finance-Lab/finrl-contest.github.io/index.markdown

 2. Ensure that your data pipeline is reproducible with unseen, new data.
 3. Use the same model design without modification for a fair comparison.
 Specifically, teams are asked to use the PPO algorithm in the FinRL library with tunable hyperparameters.

-Each team should also submit a 1-2 page report with the [ACM sigconf template](https://www.overleaf.com/latex/templates/acm-conference-proceedings-primary-article-template/wbvnghjbzwpc) through Open Review.
+Each team should also submit a 1-2 page report with the [ACM sigconf template](https://www.overleaf.com/latex/templates/acm-conference-proceedings-primary-article-template/wbvnghjbzwpc) through [Open Review](https://openreview.net/group?id=ACM.org/ICAIF/2023/FinRL_Contest).
+The title should start with “FinRL Contest Task I.”

 #### Evaluation
 **Quantitative assessment** is the geometric mean of the following metrics: